UN nuclear watchdog board finds Iran in breach of non-proliferation duties

 At least three killed in fire at Iran chemical plant

+Iran’s Press TV also quoted the foreign ministry as saying that the board resolution “has no technical and legal basis.”

+Al Jazeera’s Hashem Ahelbarra, reporting from Vienna, said that Russia, China and Burkina Faso were among the members of the 35-seat board to vote against the resolution.

-Al Jazeera’s Hashem Ahelbarra, reporting from Vienna, described passage of the resolution as a “significant diplomatic development”, noting that it was the first time in almost 20 years that the IAEA had accused Iran of breaching its non-proliferation obligations.
+Ahelbarra described passage of the resolution as a “significant diplomatic development”, noting that it was the first time in almost 20 years that the IAEA had accused Iran of breaching its non-proliferation obligations.

+“Iran has a very small window to answer the resolution.
+Otherwise, it will face, massive, massive repercussions including the potential of further isolation and wide-range of sanctions.”

+The IAEA vote comes as Oman’s Foreign Minister Badr al-Busaidi announced on Thursday that the US and Iran will hold a sixth round of talks over Tehran’s advancing nuclear programme on Sunday.

-Al Jazeera’s Tohid Asadi, reporting from Tehran, said that Iran will likely have a “tough response” to the IAEA resolution, adding that the upcoming talks between the US and Iran on Sunday would be “highly-influenced” by the vote in Vienna.
+Al Jazeera’s Tohid Asadi, reporting from Tehran, said that the talks on Sunday in Oman would be “highly-influenced” by the IAEA resolution on Thursday.

+Our correspondent in Tehran also reported that Iran has written a letter to the UN warning that if the IAEA resolution triggers sanctions, that move could prompt Iran to exit from the Treaty on the Non-Proliferation of Nuclear Weapons, further complicating the US talks with Iran.

+Reaching a new nuclear deal is one of the several diplomatic priorities being juggled by US President Donald Trump and his trusted friend and Middle East envoy Steve Witkoff.